Barajas77/Robo-advisor_case_study/README.md

 ## Business Activities:
 * What specific financial problem is the company or project trying to solve? help manage peoples financial lives "We tell you how much to invest and manage your money for you, all throughout your life, in a way that gives you better outcomes.
-We do it all so that you don’t have to"
+We do it all so that you don't have to"

 * Who is the company's intended customer?
-Everyone they a free robo advisor app they only charge 0.25% for accounts under $100,000 those which exceed that are charged 0.40%
+Everyone they a free robo advisor app they only charge 0.25% for accounts under $100,000 those which exceed that are charged 0.40% they also have a very easy user interface that is very begginer friendly and doesnt look overweling for the not finance savy people.

 ## Landscape: